-If we do not have adequate reimbursement from governments or other third-party payors for Omidria or any other approved product that we may develop, or if we do not establish and maintain market-acceptable pricing for Omidria or those approved products, they may not be purchased or used and, as a result, our prospects for revenue and profitability could suffer.
+If we do not have adequate reimbursement from governments or other third-party payers for Omidria or any other approved product that we may develop, or if we do not establish and maintain market-acceptable pricing for Omidria or those approved products, they may not be purchased or used and, as a result, our prospects for revenue and profitability could suffer.

-Our future revenue and profit will depend heavily on the pricing and availability of adequate reimbursement for the use of our approved products, including Omidria, from governmental and other third-party payors, both in the U.S. and in other countries.
+Our future revenue and profit will depend heavily on the pricing and availability of adequate reimbursement for the use of our approved products, including Omidria, from governmental and other third-party payers, both in the U.S. and in other countries.
 Even if we are successful in bringing one or more products to market, these products may not be considered cost-effective, and the amount reimbursed for any product may be insufficient to allow us to sell the product profitably.
-Reimbursement by a third-party payor may depend on a number of factors, including the third-party payor's determination that use of a product is:
+Reimbursement by a third-party payer may depend on a number of factors, including the third-party payer's determination that use of a product is:

-- a covered benefit under its health plan;
+- · a covered benefit under its health plan;

-- · safe, effective and medically necessary;
+- safe, effective and medically necessary;

 - appropriate for the specific patient;

 - · cost-effective; and

-- neither experimental nor investigational.
+- · neither experimental nor investigational.

-Obtaining reimbursement approval for any product from each government or third-party payor can be a time-consuming and costly process that will require the build-out of a sufficient staff or the engagement of third parties and could require us to provide supporting scientific, clinical and cost-effectiveness data for the use of our approved products to each payor.
+Obtaining reimbursement approval for any product from each government or third-party payer can be a time-consuming and costly process that will require the build-out of a sufficient staff or the engagement of third parties and could require us to provide supporting scientific, clinical and cost-effectiveness data for the use of our approved products to each payer.
 We can provide no assurances at this time regarding the cost-effectiveness of Omidria or any of our product candidates.
 Further, we can provide no assurance that the amounts, if any, reimbursed to surgical facilities for utilization of any of our surgery-related products, including Omidria, or product candidates or to surgeons for the administration and delivery of these products or product candidates will be considered adequate to justify the use of these products or product candidates.
+Even if one payer adopts a favorable reimbursement methodology for Omidria or any of our product candidates, if commercialized, there is no guarantee that other third-party payers will adopt the same methodology.
+For example, other third-party payers often follow, but are not required to follow, the reimbursement methodology adopted by CMS.

-There may be significant delays in obtaining reimbursement coverage for newly approved products, and we may not be able to provide data sufficient be granted reimbursement.
-Even when a payor determines that a product is eligible for reimbursement, coverage may be limited to the uses of a product that are either approved by the FDA or foreign regulatory agencies and/or appear in a recognized drug compendium, and other conditions may apply.
-Increasingly, third-party payors who reimburse healthcare costs, such as government and private payors, are requiring that companies provide them with predetermined discounts from list prices and challenging the prices charged for medical products.
+There may be significant delays in obtaining reimbursement for newly approved products, and we may not be able to provide data sufficient be granted reimbursement.
+Even when a payer determines that a product is eligible for reimbursement, coverage may be limited to the uses of a product that are either approved by the FDA or foreign regulatory agencies and/or appear in a recognized drug compendium, and other conditions may apply.
+Increasingly, third-party payers who reimburse healthcare costs, such as government and private payers, are requiring that companies provide them with predetermined discounts from list prices and challenging the prices charged for medical products.
 Moreover, eligibility for coverage does not mean that any product will be reimbursed at a rate that allows us to make a profit in all cases or at a rate that covers our costs, including research, development, manufacturing, sales and distribution.
 Even if we receive reimbursement for a product, the initial rate or method at which the product will be reimbursed could become unfavorable to us at the time reimbursement is initiated or in the future.
-In addition, pass-through reimbursement status is usually granted for a limited duration and we expect pass-through reimbursement status for Omidria to last for two to three years from the January 1, 2015 effective date.
+In addition, pass-through reimbursement status is usually granted for a limited duration and we expect that pass-through reimbursement status expires, we may not be able to maintain or obtain separate reimbursement for Omidria.